William and Rhea Seath Awards in

 -

-Project Expenses: Applicants must use the funds to advance the technology in accordance with their project technical milestones.
+Project Expenses: Applicants must use the funds to advance the technology in accordance with their project technical milestones and commercialization plan.
 The McGill Engine team can make recommendations for changes to the budget and uses of funds that are required for the acceptance and funding of the project.
 Once the grant is awarded, if your milestones and project expenses change significantly from what was in your project proposal (e.g. greater than 10% on any allowed budget item), you must discuss with your mentor and provide the revised milestone(s) and budget to Engine's Associate Director for approval.

 - Eligible Expenses: